 About the Perry Center for Emerging Technologies

-Opened in 2009, The Charles R. and Nancy V. Perry Center for Emerging Technologies is located in Alachua, Fla., the heart of Florida’s high-tech corridor, about 13 miles from SF’s Northwest Campus.
+The Charles R. and Nancy V. Perry Center for Emerging Technologies is located in Alachua, Fla., the heart of Florida’s high-tech corridor, about 13 miles from SF’s Northwest Campus.
 The Perry Center provides citizens of northern Alachua County an opportunity for a college education close to home.

 The Perry Center focuses specifically on emerging technology degrees.
-The 30,000 square foot building has functioning laboratories and state-of-the-art technology classrooms.
+The 30,000 square foot building opened in 2009 and has functioning laboratories and state-of-the-art technology classrooms.
 The Perry Center is intentionally located near Santa Fe High School, which offers a biotechnology program that articulates to the SF Biotechnology A.S. degree, and across the street from Progress Corporate Park.
 Progress Park, a growing industrial park with approximately 1,000 employees, is anchored by the University of Florida’s Sid Martin Biotechnology Incubator, RTI Surgical, lntermed, and graduates of the UF Sid Martin Incubator —Nanotherapeutics, Banyan Biomarkers and Axogen.

-- Biomedical Engineering Technology
+- Biomedical Engineering Technology, A.S.

-- Biotechnology Laboratory Technology
+- Biotechnology Laboratory Technology, A.S.

 |Hours of Operations (Monday - Friday)|